Let's spread fun allover the world!

 I’m a Transmedia and Game Designer from Barcelona, although I’m always abroad: I love discovering new places!

 The connection between fun, technology and creativity is my passion.
 I love to research, conceptualize and combine these three lovely fields to generate meaningful work.
 Work that matters.

 So...would you like to know a little bit more about me?

 I was born in Puig-reig, a small village close to Barcelona, twenty-three years ago.

 I love eating.
-Basketball.
+Deep conversations.
 Playing music.
+Philosophy.
 Loving people.

 I hate traffic jams.
 Grain legumes.
 Lies and lying.
 Being bored.
 Being late.
 Inefficiency.